 Limited Digital DNA Edition (10 available on OpenSea here)

 A collaboration between two brothers, contemporary Realist artist Rob Evans and biotech entrepreneur Andrew Evans, this limited edition work transforms an image of Rob Evans’ iconic graphite drawing, March Dig, into a truly unique digital piece unlike any other, pushing the boundaries of the artist/owner relationship in a groundbreaking way.

 Evans’ interior drawings are known for their psychologically charged spaces and mysterious open ended narratives which purposely draw in the viewer to form their own story.
-The unique interactive format of this NFT allows Evans to push this concept even further in an innovative way that is still consistent with his artist vision.
+The unique interactive format of this NFT allows Evans to push this concept even further in an innovative way that is still consistent with his voice as an artist.
 Noted American author Charles Baxter stated in a catalog essay on Evans’ work, “the wondrous and transfixed sense of unfilled space, the truly dazzling sense of telescoped perspective -- all of these things bring us to a feeling for things about to disappear, things that have disappeared, that are no longer there, but which may be about to come back.
 Like the very best artists, Rob Evans gives us the visible in the service of the unseen.”

 The first owners of each of the 10 NFTs will receive a physical print of the version that matches their DNA.
 Each print will be printed on acid free paper using archival inks and will be signed by the artist.

 The first two NFTs in this edition have now sold off chain to private collectors.
 Subsequent NFTs in the edition will increase in price as the edition is sold, with the last two going up for auction.
 The current NFTs in the edition for sale can be seen here.